junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/acquiring-tokens.md

 There are several authentication flows that can be used to acquire tokens with MSAL Python.
 You can find more information on these flows on the [Microsoft identity platform documentation](/entra/identity-platform/v2-oauth2-auth-code-flow).

 > [!WARNING]
-> Always use MSAL to handle to get security tokens and call protected web APIs in your apps.
+> Always use MSAL to get security tokens and call protected web APIs in your apps.
 We don't recommend you implementing your own token acquisition logic.
 These flows are to help you have a better understanding of how things work.
-If you are securing a web application, we recommend using the [identity](https://pypi.org/project/identity/) library.
+If you're securing a web application, we recommend using the [identity](https://pypi.org/project/identity/) library.
 This library isn't officially maintained by Microsoft but it implements most of the logic you need to acquire tokens in web apps.

 ## Interactive vs silent

 MSAL Python supports both interactive and silent token acquisition.
 Interactive token acquisition requires user interaction, while silent token acquisition doesn't.
 Public clients generally require user interaction while confidential clients rely on pre-provisioned credentials, like certificates and secrets.

 Use the [`acquire_token_silent_with_error`](/python/api/msal/msal.application.clientapplication#msal-application-clientapplication-acquire-token-silent-with-error) method to silently acquire a token.
-This method finds a valid access token from cache, or a valid refresh token from cache and then automatically use it to redeem a new access token.
+This method finds a valid access token from cache, or a valid refresh token from cache and then automatically uses it to redeem a new access token.
 If neither is true, you need to use an interactive method to acquire the token.

 If your app doesn't care about the exact token refresh error during token cache look-up, then the [`acquire_token_silent`](/python/api/msal/msal.application.clientapplication#msal-application-clientapplication-acquire-token-silent) method is recommended.